peerlibrary/meteor-blaze-components/README.md

 You can extend this method if you want to remove the DOM element in a different way, for example, by animating it.
 Make sure you do remove it correctly because Blaze will expect it to be removed afterwards.

-When [mixins](#mixins-1) provide `removeDOMElement` method, the default component implementation calls them in order.
+If you want to use [mixins](#mixins-1) with the `removeDOMElement` method, you will have to extend the component's method to call them in the way you want.
-Make sure to always verify the state of the DOM before proceeding with mixin's logic.
-Some other mixin might already removed the DOM element.

 #### Mixins ####